Git-L1/Group-discussion/README.md

 # Group-discussion
-Related papers ,ppt and codes in the group discussion
+Related paper ,ppt and code in the group discussion